The process for beginning contribution to Trove has four stages:

 The Trove Harvester would go down the list, accessing every URL.
 Each URL led to an HTML or XML file representing a single record.
 If the file was HTML it would contain meta tags describing the relevant fields.

 Harvest Control Lists were publically available on the internet and stored at a URL accessible to the Trove Harvester.
 It was requested that they be updated regularly, preferably automatically, to ensure records in Trove remained current.
 Many collections grew to long lists of links, in the tens of thousands, which Trove visited each and every time.
 This resulted in long and sometimes stalled harvests.

 Sitemaps are a more modern version of a Harvest Control List and are recommended for both small and large collections.

 Here is a Harvest Control List with links to three separate records named 24597933.xml, 9186335.xml and 3995299.xml.

 <h1>Local History Photograph collection</h1>

-Trove now works with a number of Custom APIs.
-We’re best placed to interoperate with APIs that
+Trove can be configured to work with your organisation’s custom API.
+We’re best placed to work with APIs that

 - Output Dublin Core or similar standard metadata